Shading in Excel: How to Use Fill Colors, Patterns, and Conditional Formatting

 • Conditional Formatting: This feature automatically shades cells based on set rules.

-By using the Fill Color Tool
+Using the Fill Color Tool

 Shading in Excel